Atflixl/CS-Hospital-mangement/README.md

-# CS-CBSE
+Hospital Management System

-2024-2025 CS.C CBSE Board Project: Hospital Management System
+This was a project made by me and my friend for an exam/test